criblio/helm-charts/common_docs/EXTRA_EXAMPLES.md

 ## env <a name="env"></a>
 _Availability: logstream-workergroup and logstream-leader_

-The `env` option allows you to specify additional static environment variables for the container.
+Use `env` to specify additional static environment variables for the container.
 This takes a set of key-value pairs.

 ### Example
 This example creates two environment variables, `DATA_DIR` and `JOB_ID`.